Tony White (basketball): Professional career

+White won a Continental Basketball Association (CBA) championship with the La Crosse Catbirds in 1990.

 He played in Greece with AEK, Aris, and Papagou.
+He was also signed briefly by Žalgiris Kaunas for the 1998–1999 season, but left the team before the season started. Žalgiris went on to win the Euroleague title in 1999.

 Personal life

-His son, Tony White, Jr. played for the College of Charleston Cougars men's basketball team from 2006 to 2010.
+His son, Tony White Jr. played for the College of Charleston Cougars men's basketball team from 2006 to 2010.
 In 2019, White was diagnosed with Leukemia.